Jump to Section

 Currency: | Cuban Peso |

-Exchange Rate: | Please consult your local bank as exchange rates fluctuate.
-NB: USD are not readily accepted in CUBA |
+Exchange Rate: | Consult local banks as exchange rates fluctuate.
+Note: USD are not readily accepted in Cuba. |

-Credit Card Payment Availability: | Not readily available |
+Credit Card Payment Availability: | Credit cards are not widely accepted. |

-ATM Accessibility: | You will find ATM’s in the bigger cities, however check with your bank prior to leaving to establish if cards will work. |
+ATM Accessibility: | ATMs are available in larger cities.
+Verify with your bank before traveling to ensure your cards will work. |

 Dialling Code: | +53 |